larryk85/astronaught/README.md

-# libversion
+# libversa
-A C and a C++ version library with CMake
+A C++ 20 library of small common functionality